Is it Better to Open a Private Practice or Work for a Hospital?

 Start a Private Practice

-Starting your own practice can be more frightening than just accepting a job at a hospital because you will have to manage both sides — the business side and the physician side.
-This means that you’ll be in charge of attending to your future patients and making sure that the practice is generating a profit.
+Starting your practice can be more frightening than just accepting a job at a hospital because you will have to manage both sides — the business side and the physician side.
+This means that you’ll be in charge of attending to your future patients and making sure that the practice generates a profit.

 This path will be perfect for you if you enjoy taking care of the administrative work because there will be a lot.
 You’ll learn how to handle your finances, dabble in bookkeeping, and make sure that you’re not losing money.
 But you’ll still be able to help the people in need whenever they come to your clinic.

 Not everyone likes tackling the business side of healthcare.
-However, it’s a win-win situation for doctors who want to retain their autonomy by being their own boss.
-For instance, if you specialize in podiatry, it might be better for you to start your own practice to cater to a niche market.
+However, it’s a win-win situation for doctors who want to retain their autonomy by being their boss.
+For instance, if you specialize in podiatry, it might be better to start your practice to cater to a niche market.

 If you were to open a practice, you’d have more control over your working hours and the patients you receive.
 You’ll be able to decide what kind of podiatry practice management solution you’ll use to solve your front office problems without having to succumb to stringent hospital policies.

 And the best part is that you can create your own workplace culture.
-You won’t have to deal with the politics usually found in renowned hospitals or compete with your colleagues for growth opportunities.
-With your own practice, you’ll be able to decide the trajectory of your career and still have enough time to do what you love most — help other people.
+You won’t have to deal with the politics in renowned hospitals or compete with your colleagues for growth opportunities.
+With your practice, you’ll be able to decide your career trajectory and still have enough time to do what you love most — help other people.